Updated: Jul 30

-Many are not aware of the fact, but Airlie Beach is also quite a popular destination at which large passenger cruise liners moor on their way north (to Cairns for e.g.) or south (Brisbane & beyond).
+Many are not aware of the fact, but Airlie Beach has been a popular destination at which large passenger cruise liners moor on their way north (to Cairns for e.g.) or south (Brisbane & beyond).
 Typically the passengers are brought to Abel Point Marina and then shuttled to the main street shopping area and the outdoor market (near Airlie Beach Yacht Club).
 Alternately, some passengers elect to go on seaplane rides to the reef/islands or on high-speed open boat trips, for example.

 Update 5 March 2020: Adam Webster from local real estate agency Ray White issued some interesting information about the local cruise ship market:

 "Cruise ship numbers are gaining momentum.
 The Whitsundays has seen incredible growth in the cruise ship market over the past two years, with numbers continuing to rise.
 In March, The Whitsundays will see 14 ships to dock in The Whitsundays with the potential to bring over 20,000 visitors.
 Tourism Whitsundays, in conjunction with the Whitsunday Regional Council, see a massive benefit in the Cruise Ship Program.

 Tourism Whitsundays Chief Executive Officer Tash Wheeler said it's clear to see why the Cruise Ship segment is such an important market for The Whitsundays.
 "We've been closely working with the Whitsunday Regional Council on the cruise ship program for some time now; the cruise ships provide vital numbers to our region, especially during these quieter months.
 To see that March has the potential to welcome over 20,000 visitors is going to really help local businesses at such a critical time for our industry.
 The Whitsundays has welcomed more than 80,000 guests to our region via cruise ships so far during this financial year; we believe 2019-2020 will be a record number for cruise ship visitation."